$h^1\ne h_1$ for Anderson t-motives

 {\bf Proposition 1.9.} If the dual t-motive $M'$ exists then there exists a canonical isomorphism

 and hence $H_1(M)\to H^1(M')$, because $(M')'=M$.

 {\bf Proof.} We identify $H^1$, resp. $H_1$ with $Y$, $X$ as above.
-Let $\Xi\in \p\{T\}$ be from [G], Example 5.9.36, p.
-172; it is a simplest solution to the equation it is defined uniquely up to a factor from $\n F_q^*$.
-We have $\Xi^{-1} \in \p\{T\}$.
-Hence, we get: $Y$ is a root to (1.6) for $M$ $\iff \ \Xi^{-1}Y^t$ is a root to (1.7) for $M'$.
+Hence, we get: $Y$ is a root to (1.6.1) for $M$ $\iff \ \Xi^{-1}Y^t$ is a root to (1.6.2) for $M'$.
 This gives a formula for the map (1.9.1) in coordinates: $Y\mapsto \Xi^{-1}Y^t$.
 It is easy to see that the map is canonical, i.e. it does not depend on a choice of a basis. $\square$

-{\bf Remark 1.10.} The statement of the Theorem 0.1 of the present paper differs slightly from the original statement of the theorem of Anderson ([G], Theorem 5.9.14).
-Namely, condition 3 of [G], Theorem 5.9.14 means that the map is an isomorphism.
-It implies that $h^1(M)=r$ but the converse is true only if the Conjecture 1.12.2 (see below) is true for this case.
-Also, for $M$ having dual the condition $h^1(M)=r$ implies (1.10.1):